-I read a lot of books and it’s certainly no secret that i’m a self confessed nerd.
-I love to learn, and I’m regularly seduced by the learnings that books coax me into.
+I read a lot of books and it’s certainly no secret that I’m a self confessed nerd.
+I love to learn, and I regularly fall deeply into obsession with books and the exploration of ideas that they bring.

-As we know, I really fuck with feelings.
-Emotions and perspective and feelings are my bag, but they’re about as reliable as a piece of sponge cake.
-The internet is a great place to find opinion pieces (like this one) but to give any informed advice you have to delve further into the origins of the subject so that your opinions are validated or shaped by fact.
-Books are great for finding substantial facts; measured, supported and evaluated facts that come from experiments (with rats), collected data (like heaps of boring numbers), scientific evidence and sociological findings.
+The internet is a great place to find opinion pieces (like this one) but to give any informed advice you have to delve further into the origins of something so that your opinions are validated, debunked or defined by fact.
+Books are great for finding facts; measured, supported and evaluated facts that come from experiments with rats, scientific evidence and sociological findings.

-So what does this have to do with relationship status?
+And what does this have to do with relationship status?
 Love is a battlefield and sometimes you need all the help (fact and/or opinion) you can get to enlighten, empower and educate you.
-Take it from me.
-I’ve read just about all the relationship books out there for both singles and couples.

-Whether you’re single, broken hearted, taken or suffering from the intolerable monotony of a boring relationship here’s my 7 favourite relationship-y books that I regularly reference.
+Whether you’re single, broken hearted, taken or suffering from the intolerable monotony of a boring relationship here’s my favourite relationship-y books that I regularly reference: